ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-07-14-my-first-two-years-at-sanoma.md

 # My first two years at Sanoma Media Finland

 This is a recap of my first two years at Sanoma Media Finland.
+During this time, I have had the opportunity to work in great teams, get to know great people and to learn a lot.

 <!-- more -->